pulumi/docs/content/docs/reference/pkg/aws/lb/targetgroup.md

         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
     <dd>{{% md %}}The number of consecutive health check failures required before considering the target unhealthy .
 For Network Load Balancers, this value must be the same as the `healthy_threshold`.
 Defaults to 3.
-* `matcher` (Required for HTTP/HTTPS ALB) The HTTP codes to use when checking for a successful response from a target.
-You can specify multiple values (for example, "200,202") or a range of values (for example, "200-299").
-Applies to Application Load Balancers only (HTTP/HTTPS), not Network Load Balancers (TCP).
 {{% /md %}}</dd>

 </dl>